Comprehensive Summary of the CFA vs CMA

 Certified Management Accounting (US CMA)

-A Certified Management Accountant (US CMA) is a professional who is authorized to look over the strategic management and corporate financial accounting of a company.
-It is a globally recognized qualification and the certification is given by the Institute of Management Accountants (IMA), USA.
+A Certified Management Accountant (US CMA) is a professional who is authorised to look over the strategic management and corporate financial accounting of a company.
+It is a globally recognised qualification, and the certification is given by the Institute of Management Accountants (IMA), USA.

 In the last few years, the demand for CMA-qualified professionals has increased tremendously, not only in India but also in various countries across the world.
-The subjects covered in the CMA course help professionals collect all the necessary accounting information in an organization and enable them to make recommendations to their employer.
-This further helps the organization to make sound financial decisions.
+The subjects covered in the CMA course help professionals collect all the necessary accounting information in an organisation and enable them to make recommendations to their employer.
+This further helps the organisation to make sound financial decisions.

 Eligibility